 This reporting requirement does not apply to the exercise of a statutory stock option, or the sale or disposition of stock acquired pursuant to the exercise of a statutory stock option.
-For more information concerning stock options, see Pub.
+For more information about the taxability of employee stock options, see Pub.
 15-B.

-Code W-Employer contributions to a Health Savings Account.
-Show any employer contributions (including amounts the employee elected to contribute using a section 125 (cafeteria) plan) to a Health Savings Account.
-See Health Savings Account on page 6.
+Code W-Employer contributions to a Health Savings Account (HSA).
+Show any employer contributions (including amounts the employee elected to contribute using a section 125 (cafeteria) plan) to an HSA.
+See Health Savings Account (HSA) on page 6.